shay-te/core-lib/website/docs/test_core_lib.md

 ```

 ## Service
-Here we right the business logic for the extracted data, as the `DataAccess` only handles the interfacing with the connection, a `Service` will only be used to take the data and process it.
+The `Service` layer is a facade of the `DataAccess` layer and connections. consisting of `API` functions that will handle business logic, data transformation, and caching.

 `user_service.py`
 ```python